flexera-public/terraform-provider-rightscale/website/docs/r/cwf_process.markdown

 Use this resource to create or destroy RightScale [CloudWorkFlow processes](http://docs.rightscale.com/ss/reference/rcl/).

 Creating the CWF process runs it synchronously and returns the output values (if any).
-If the CWF process fails, the Terraform script will fail too.
+If the CWF process fails, the Terraform script fails too.

 Destroying the resource deletes the corresponding CWF process.
-If the process is still running, destroying it will make it end with an error.
+Destroying a running process causes it to end in error.

 It is NOT possible to update a CWF process.

 ## Example Usage

-This example CWF process looks for all servers whose names start by "db-slave-" and executes the specified RightScript on them, returning the number of servers that have been affected.
+This example CWF process looks for all servers whose names start with "db-slave-" and executes the specified RightScript on them, returning the number of servers that have been affected.

 ```hcl